ngpeijiun/ngpeijiun.github.io/cg/p5/p5-2-overview.md

 1. Some functionality, loading external files for example, works as expected when the files are placed online via HTTP.
 However, if you try to view them locally, you will see some kind of "cross-origin" errors in console.
 The solution is to view them using what is called a local web server.

-2. Take the following steps to install a `browser-sync` server which has the added benefits of automatically reloading the webpage when any changes are made in the source code:
+2. Take the following steps to install a `browser-sync` server which has the added benefits of automatically reloading the web page when any changes are made in the source code:

     - Install `http-server`: